 Not to the water kefir.
 Only to me.
 I make these (slightly more expensive) choices for my physical and mental health because they aren’t as processed.
 However, no one should ever put off brewing water kefir for fear of expense.

 Plain white sugar will get the job done just fine.

 Why do some bottled water kefir and kombucha drinks have 0 sugar on the label but the drink is still very sweet tasting?

-Working with LIVE cultures is like working with a moving target.
 Since the cultures continue to eat up the sugar while in the bottle on the shelf of the supermarket, it depends on how many days since the water kefir was bottled as to how much sugar is present in the drink.